LuaLS/lua-language-server/doc/en-us/config.md

     Enable newline call diagnostics.
 Is's raised when a line starting with `(` is encountered, which is syntactically parsed as a function call on the previous line.
     */
     "newline-call": "Any",
+    /*
+    Enable diagnostics for cases in which the type cannot be inferred.
+    */
     "no-unknown": "None",
+    /*
+    Enable diagnostics for calls to `coroutine.yield()` when it is not permitted.
+    */
     "not-yieldable": "None",
+    /*
+    Enable diagnostics for function calls where the type of a provided parameter does not match the type of the annotated function definition.
+    */
     "param-type-mismatch": "Opened",
     /*
     Enable redefined local variable diagnostics.